Mikkel Boe Følsgaard

 Mikkel Boe Følsgaard (/da/; born 1 May 1984) is a Danish actor.
-He graduated from the Danish National School of Performing Arts and has appeared in films and television series such as A Royal Affair (2012), The Legacy (2014–2017), Summer of '92 (2015), Land of Mine (2015), Walk with Me (2016), The Chestnut Man (2021), and Borgen (2022).
+He graduated from the Danish National School of Performing Arts and has appeared in films and television series such as A Royal Affair (2012), The Legacy (2014–2017), Summer of '92 (2015), Land of Mine (2015), Walk with Me (2016), A Perfectly Normal Family (2020), The Chestnut Man (2021–2026), and Borgen (2022).
 He played Gérard de Villefort in the English-language series The Count of Monte Cristo (2024).
 He has received several awards for his performances, including the Bodil and Robert awards, and became the first Danish actor to win the Silver Bear for Best Actor at the Berlin International Film Festival.

 Early life and education

 Følsgaard was born on 1 May 1984 in Rønne, Denmark.
 He has an older brother, and his family moved to Gilleleje when he was six.
 While in high school, he developed an interest in acting, participating in school productions and founding a theatre company with friends.

 After graduating from high school, Følsgaard applied to drama school but was rejected.
 His next two attempts were also unsuccessful.
 In 2008, on his fourth attempt, he was accepted to the Danish National School of Performing Arts.
 He described this period of rejection as "many years of hard work and struggle that fortunately ended well."